A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Introduction

 \section{Introduction}

-Detecting differences in gene expression---that is, ``differential expression'' (DE) analysis---has been a fundamental analysis aim ever since the introduction of technologies to measure gene expression in the 1990s \citep{bullard2010evaluation, costa2017rna, rapaport2013comprehensive, schena1995quantitative, soneson2013comparison, soneson2018bias, wang2019comparative}.
+Detecting differences in gene expression --- that is, ``differential expression'' (DE) analysis --- has been a fundamental analysis aim ever since the introduction of technologies to measure gene expression \citep{soneson2013comparison}.
 As measurement technologies have improved, gene expression data sets have increased in size and resolution, bringing new analysis challenges.
-The development of RNA sequencing (RNA-seq) technologies \citep{ozsolak2011rna, wang2009rnaseq} has greatly facilitated the measurement of gene expression in ``bulk'' samples.
-More recently, the development of single-cell RNA sequencing technologies (scRNA-seq) has allowed for rapid, high-throughput measurement of gene expression in individual cells \citep{klein2015droplet, macosko2015highly, zheng2017massively}.
+The development of RNA sequencing (RNA-seq) technologies \citep{wang2009rnaseq} has greatly facilitated the measurement of gene expression in ``bulk'' samples.
+More recently, the development of single-cell RNA sequencing technologies (scRNA-seq) has allowed for rapid, high-throughput measurement of gene expression in individual cells, resulting in large datasets profiling gene expression in thousands of cells \citep[e.g.,][]{zheng2017massively}.

-Increasingly, biologists are developing RNA-seq experiments in which gene expression is assayed in {\em many experimental conditions.} For example, in the data set we consider in this paper, gene expression data for at least 8 different human cell types was obtained in 45 different treatment conditions (including one control condition).
+Increasingly, biologists are developing scRNA-seq experiments in which gene expression is assayed {\em in many experimental conditions.} For example, in the motivating data set for this paper, gene expression data were obtained for approximately 142,000 cells under 45 different treatment conditions.
 In {\em multi-condition data} such as these, we seek to understand which changes in expression are specific to certain conditions (``condition-specific effects''), and which changes are shared among two or more conditions (``shared effects'').
-In this paper, we develop methods to tackle these aims---specifically, to detect which genes are differentially expressed (DE), and to estimate the {\em log-fold changes} (LFCs) {\em among multiple conditions.} While many methods exist for performing differential expression analysis of RNA-seq expression data, analyzing multi-condition RNA-seq data raises at least two key challenges that remain inadequately addressed by existing methods.
+In this paper, we develop methods to tackle these aims --- specifically, to detect which genes are differentially expressed, and to estimate the log-fold changes (LFCs) {\em among multiple conditions.} While many methods exist for performing differential expression analysis of scRNA-seq data, analyzing multi-condition scRNA-seq data raises at least two key challenges that are not adequately addressed by existing methods.